The Beekeeper 2

 The Beekeeper 2 is an upcoming action thriller film directed by Timo Tjahjanto and written by Umair Aleem.
-It serves as the sequel to The Beekeeper (2024), with Jason Statham, Emmy Raver-Lampman, Bobby Naderi, Jemma Redgrave, and Jeremy Irons reprising their roles, with Yara Shahidi, Pom Klementieff and Adam Copeland joining.
+It serves as the sequel to The Beekeeper (2024), with Jason Statham, Emmy Raver-Lampman, Bobby Naderi, Jemma Redgrave, and Jeremy Irons reprising their roles, and Yara Shahidi, Pom Klementieff and Adam Copeland joining.

-The film will be released worldwide by Amazon MGM Studios.
+The Beekeeper 2 is scheduled to be released theatrically in Germany on January 14, 2027, by Leonine Studios, followed by the United States and United Kingdom the following day, by Amazon MGM Studios.

+Premise

+Adam Clay becomes a wanted man when he has to save the President of the United States from her own organization, the Beekeepers, who have gone rogue.